Little Inagua National Park

-Little Inagua National Park is a national park on and around Little Inagua, the Bahamas.
-The reserve was established in 2002 and has an area of 62800 acre, including the island and its surrounding waters.
+Little Inagua National Park is a national park on and around Little Inagua, The Bahamas.
+The national park was established in 2002 and has an area of 62800 acre, including the island and its surrounding waters.

 Flora and fauna

 The park is a nesting site for sea turtles, and the surrounding waters are important queen conch (Aliger gigas) larval habitat.